Stephen Adly Guirgis: Writing

 Guirgis' play In Arabia We'd All Be Kings ran Off-Broadway in 1999.
 A production at the Elephant Theatre Company in Hollywood, California in 2007 received four LA Drama Critic's Circle Awards: Production, Writing, Scenic Design and Lighting Design.

 Jesus Hopped the 'A' Train premiered Off-Broadway in a production by LAByrinth Theater Company in 2000.
 It was produced in London at the Donmar Warehouse in 2002, and was nominated for the Olivier Award, Best New Play for 2003, as well as the Edinburgh Festival Fringe First Award.

 His play Our Lady of 121st Street ran originally in an Off-Broadway production by the LAByrinth Theater at Center Stage/NY and then transferred to the Union Square Theatre from March 6, 2003, to July 27, 2003.
 The play was directed by Philip Seymour Hoffman.
 The play received Lucille Lortel, Drama Desk, and Outer Critics Circle Award nominations for Best Play.

-His play The Last Days of Judas Iscariot was produced Off-Broadway by LAByrinth at The Public Theatre in 2005 and was directed by Philip Seymour Hoffman, and was named one of the year's "10 best" plays by Time magazine and Entertainment Weekly.
+His play The Last Days of Judas Iscariot was produced Off-Broadway by LAByrinth at The Public Theater in 2005 and was directed by Philip Seymour Hoffman, and was named one of the year's "10 best" plays by Time magazine and Entertainment Weekly.
 The play completed a critically acclaimed run in London at the Almeida Theater on May 10, 2008.

 His one-act play, Dominica The Fat Ugly Ho, was directed by Adam Rapp as part of the 2006 E.S.T.
 Marathon.

 The Little Flower of East Orange, starring Ellen Burstyn and directed by Philip Seymour Hoffman, was produced Off-Broadway by the LAByrinth Theater Company at The Public Theater, opening on April 6, 2008, and closing on May 4, 2008.
 The play was developed at the Manhattan Theatre Club's "6 @ 7" series.

 His play The Motherfucker With the Hat was nominated for seven Tony Awards and premiered on Broadway in 2011 and featured Bobby Cannavale, Chris Rock, Elizabeth Rodriguez, Annabella Sciorra and Yul Vazquez.
 It was also performed in San Francisco at San Francisco Playhouse in January 2013 where it received positive reviews.

 Guirgis' play Between Riverside and Crazy premiered Off-Broadway at the Atlantic Theater Company in July 2014 and closed on August 23, 2014.
 It then was produced by Second Stage Theatre, opening in previews on January 16, 2015, officially on February 11, 2015.
 Directed by Austin Pendleton, the play featured Stephen McKinley Henderson.
 The play received a nomination for the 2015 Drama League Award, Outstanding Production of a Broadway or Off-Broadway Play.
 The play won the 2015 Outer Critics Circle Award, Outstanding New Off-Broadway Play, the 2015 New York Drama Critics Circle Award for Best Play, and the 2015 Lucille Lortel Award for Outstanding Play.
 Artists Repertory Theatre, located in Portland, Oregon, staged Between Riverside and Crazy from March 4 to April 1, 2018.
 The show had its Broadway debut with previews beginning December 1, 2022, and opening on December 19, 2022.